Why Is the Tithe Holy to the Lord?

 Holy to the Lord

-There are four reasons why the biblical tithe is holy.
+There are four reasons why tithing in the Old Testament is holy.
 It’s holy because it’s agricultural produce.
 It’s tied to the ancient land of Israel.
 It funded the creation of the Levitical priesthood.
 Finally, it replaced the Levite’s land inheritance.
 Considering these Bible-based factors, we also learn that the modern-day Christian tithe (10% of one’s income) isn’t holy.

 Copyright: VadimVasenin